gvwilson/sdxjs/en/src/systems-programming/index.md

 Modify the file copying program to check that it has been given the right number of command-line arguments and to print a sensible error message (including a usage statement) if it hasn't.

-### Significant entries {: .exercise}

-`count-lines-histogram.js` displays many zeroes and gives no visual sense of how large entries are.
-Modify it so that:

-1. When it is run with the `--nonzero` flag only non-zero values are shown.

-2. When it is run with the `--graphical` flag the numeric values are replaced with rows of asterisks.

-3. If both flags are given the program prints an error message instead of running.

 ### Glob patterns {: .exercise}

 What filenames does each of the following glob patterns match?